Family Law Scheduling Conference

 Compliance with all court orders is MANDATORY.
 (See "What Happens If You Don't Show Up for Court-Ordered Programs" below for details.)

-In contested family law matters, the Judge or Magistrate may order any or all of the following:
+In contested family law matters, the court may order any or all of the following:

 Pendente Lite Hearing.
 A hearing to resolve certain issues in the case temporarily, until a final hearing on all issues can be held.
 These may include questions of custody, child support, alimony, use and possession of a family home and/or family personal property.